CYP4F2: Biosynthesis of leukotriene B_{4} from arachidonic acid

 Leukotriene B_{4} (LTB4) is a type of lipid mediator that belongs to the family of leukotrienes, which are derived from arachidonic acid by the action of 5-lipoxygenase (5-LOX).

 Arachidonic acid is a polyunsaturated fatty acid that is present in the phospholipids of cell membranes.
-It can be released from the membrane by the action of phospholipase A2, a peripheral membrane protein, which is activated by stimuli such as hormones, cytokines, growth factors and stress.
+This fatty acid can be released from the membrane by the action of phospholipase A2, a peripheral membrane protein, which is activated by stimuli such as hormones, cytokines, growth factors and stress.
 Arachidonic acid can then be metabolized by three major pathways: the cyclooxygenase (COX) pathway, the lipoxygenase (LOX) pathway, and the cytochrome P450 (CYP) pathway.
 These pathways produce different types of lipid mediators, which are collectively called eicosanoids.

 Eicosanoids are a group of bioactive molecules that have diverse and potent effects on physiological and pathological processes such as inflammation, immunity, pain, fever, blood pressure, blood clotting, reproduction and cancer.
 There are multiple types of eicosanoids, such as prostaglandins, leukotrienes, hydroxyeicosatetraenoic acids (HETEs), and so on.

 Leukotriene B_{4} (LTB4) is one of the eicosanoids that is produced by the LOX pathway.
-It is synthesized from arachidonic acid by the sequential actions of 5-LOX, 5-LOX activating protein (FLAP), and leukotriene A4 hydrolase (LTA4H).
+LTB4 is synthesized from arachidonic acid by the sequential actions of 5-LOX, 5-lipoxygenase-activating protein, and leukotriene A4 hydrolase.

 LTB4 is produced by activated innate immune cells, such as neutrophils, macrophages and mast cells.
 It induces the activation of polymorphonuclear leukocytes, monocytes and fibroblasts, the production of superoxide and the release of cytokines to attract neutrophils.

 The role of leukotriene B_{4} in inflammatory response

-LTB4 plays a key role in the initiation and maintenance of inflammation, as it can recruit and activate immune cells such as neutrophils, macrophages, mast cells, monocytes and fibroblasts.
+LTB4 initiates and maintains inflammation, as it can recruit and activate immune cells such as neutrophils, macrophages, mast cells, monocytes and fibroblasts.
 LTB4 also stimulates the production of reactive oxygen species, cytokines, chemokines and cell adhesion molecules, which further amplify the inflammatory response.